Lectionary this week: The cost of wedding hospitality

 The wedding at Cana: Jesus covers our shame

 Understanding the shamefulness of poor hospitality in the ancient Middle East is the key to unpacking the significance of the wedding at Cana.

-Not only did he provide wine, he provided the best quality wine — and a lot of it!
+Not only did he provide wine, he provided the highest quality wine — and a lot of it.
 If there were six jars of 20-30 gallons each, then Jesus created between 120-180 gallons of wine.
 Think about that.
-That would be the equivalent of 302 and 470 bottles of wine.
+That would be the equivalent of between 302 and 470 bottles of wine.
 He covered their shame and even brought a little extra honor by helping them provide extravagant hospitality.

 The passage refers to this miracle as the “first of his signs.”
-Signs point us towards what is to come.
-Jesus’ first miracle covered the shame of the bride and the bridegroom — gifting them with honor that they didn’t necessarily deserve.
+Signs point toward what is to come.
+Jesus’ first miracle covered the shame of the bride and the bridegroom — gifting them with honor they didn’t necessarily deserve.